Jacob-Bergeron/Software-Engineering-Final-Project/README.md

     Username: admin
     Password: password

+Check group report for a more detailed breakdown of how the system works.

 There no edge-case checking for when creating a table to ensure that you use a different table number for each table for that restaurant.